ShaunCurtis/GitHubSite/site/articles/A-Flexible-App.md

 );
 ```

-For those who are curious, `InvokeAsync` looks like this.
+For those curious, `InvokeAsync` looks like this.

 ```csharp
 protected Task InvokeAsync(Action workItem) => _renderHandle.Dispatcher.InvokeAsync(workItem);
 ```

-At this point we're going to build a set of components.
-Each `RenderFragement` defines the code to build a single component.
+The Component content is built as a set of components, each defined as a `RenderFragment`.

 `_renderDelegate` defines the local root component.
 It cascades itself and then adds the `_layoutViewFragment` fragment as it's `ChildContent`.